Risdon Cove

 In 1803 Lieutenant John Bowen was sent to establish a settlement in Van Diemen's Land.
 On the advice of the explorer George Bass he had chosen Risdon Cove.
 While the site was a good one from a defensive point of view, the soil was poor and water scarce.

-anchored at Risdon on the eastern shore of the Derwent River on Wednesday 8 September 1803, five days before the whaler arrived with Lt.
+anchored at Risdon on the eastern shore of the River Derwent on Wednesday 8 September 1803, five days before the whaler arrived with Lt.
 Bowen on board.

 The 49 people aboard the Lady Nelson and Albion made a curious party of soldiers, sailors, settlers and convicts.

 In 1804 Lieutenant Colonel David Collins arrived in the Derwent from Port Phillip on Ocean.
 Within a few days he rejected Risdon Cove as a suitable settlement site, for its inadequate source of fresh water, and moved his party across the river to Sullivans Cove.
 The military and convicts disembarked from Ocean near Hunter Island on 20–21 February 1804 and thus beginning what is now Hobart.
 Lady Nelson landed the free settlers at New Town Bay on 22 February.

 One of the first land grants at Risdon Cove was made to Dr William F A I'Anson, the chief surgeon who arrived with Lieutenant-Governor Collins in 1804.